Mushroom Castle (Main HUB)

 Possible entrances to training stage?

 This may appear a bit sketchy but here are my reasons.
-I believe that the HMC room was planned for the Training Stage as in the debug level select screen, HMC is labeled as "CAVE DUNGEON" and
+I believe that the HMC room was planned for the Training Stage as

 as I mentioned, the level looked more dungeon-like, and possibly even an Beta HMC.
 Another reason is the connection with the Vanish Cap stage, which is reached through the moat hole.